LERCO

 • Preparation of genetic model systems

-• Introduction and optimization of phenotypic screening methods
+• Development and optimization of phenotypic screening methods

 • Functional testing of positive hits

-• Introduction and optimization of methods for analyses of cellular oncogenic signaling
+• Introduction and optimization of cell signaling analysis methods

 • Selection of candidate processes and therapeutic targets

-• Study of multiple myeloma and minimal residual disease (MRD) biology in the context of the bone marrow microenvironment
+• Study of the biology of multiple myeloma and minimal residual disease (MRD) in the bone marrow microenvironment

-• Accreditation of the new doctoral study program (in cooperation with VP1) with the working title Biomedicine (lectures in English language)
+• Accreditation of a new doctoral study program titled Biomedicine (taught in English)

-The purpose of the activity is the development of suitable technological approaches for cell therapy and immunotherapy, especially focused on CAR T lymphocytes and Natural Killer cells.
+The goal is to develop suitable technological procedures for cell and immunotherapy, focusing specifically on CAR T lymphocytes and Natural Killer cells.

-• Technological procedure for the production of universal CAR T lymphocytes
+• Technological procedure for universal CAR T lymphocyte production

 • Identification and testing of cell types